A Quantum Multiparty Packing Lemma and the Relay Channel: Quantum Multiparty Packing Lemma

-denote the set of parents of $v$, corresponding to the random variables that $X_v$ is conditioned on.
-Below, we will use the Bayesian network to generate codewords $x(m)$ with components $x_v(m)$ for $v \in V$.
-Just like in our example, different components of a codeword may only depend on a subset of the message.
-We will model this situation by an index set $J$, which labels the different parts of the message, message sets $M_j$ for each $j\in J$, and a function $\ind: V \to \mathcal{P}(J)$, where $\ind(v)\subseteq J$ corresponds to the (indices of) the message parts that the codeword component $X_v$ depends on.
-Below we will use this multiplex Bayesian network to construct a code, and for this construction to be well-defined, we will require that given $v \in V$,
+This encoding scheme can be represented graphically by a mathematical object that we call a \emph{multiplex Bayesian network} (\cref{fig:relayexample}, explained below).
+This object is key to the technical setup of our multiparty packing lemma.
+Note that graphical constructions for network coding is not a new concept (see for instance, Section A.9 in~\cite{kramer2008topics}).
+Our construction in particular can be interpreted as a mathematical formalization of Markov encoding schemes, which are ubiquitous in network information theory~\cite{elgamal2011network}.

-In the example, this captures the fact that the random variable $x_3(m)$ is defined conditional on the value of $x_2(m_1,m_2)$ and therefore must necessarily depend $m_1$ and $m_2$; similarly for $X_2$ and $m_2, m_1$.
+We now give the mathematical description of a multiplex Bayesian network.
+Let the joint random variable $X$ be a Bayesian network with respect to a directed acyclic graph (DAG) $G = (V,E)$.
+The joint random variable $X$ is composed of random variables $X_v$ with alphabet $\mathcal{X}_v$ for each $v \in V$.
+Now, a multiplex Bayesian network graphically represents a random coding scheme via an algorithm we give below which takes the multiplex Bayesian network as input and generates random codewords $x(m)$ with components $x_v(m)$ for $v \in V$.
+However, different components of a codeword may only depend on particular message sets, as in the case of the MAC where we only generate $x_1(m_1)$ for all $m_1 \in M_1$.
+We model this situation by an index set $J$ which index the different message sets $M_j$ for $j\in J$, and a function $\ind: V \to \mathcal{P}(J)$, where $\ind(v)\subseteq J$ corresponds to the subset of indices (hence the name) that index the message sets the codeword component $X_v$ depends on.
+Now, for our random codebook construction to be well-defined, we require that given $v \in V$,